 Juveniles could receive a lighter sentence due to their age.

-No Intoxication or Impairment
+No Signs of Intoxication

 If you successfully pass a blood or chemical drug test, you face lesser consequences.